PathEngine home previous: Collision Queriesnext: Pathfinding Queries

 Performing Collision Queries without Preprocess

-In addition to the standard code-paths for performing collision queries against a set of expanded boundaries, PathEngine also provides an alternative set of code-paths based on testing agent shape directly against obstacles shapes and the edges of the mesh.
+In addition to the standard code-path for testing collision against a set of expanded boundaries, PathEngine also provides an alternative code-path based on testing agent shape directly against obstacles shapes and the edges of the mesh.

 There is no per-shape memory overhead for this functionality so this enables collision queries to be applied for an effectively unlimited set of shapes.